Iter Advisors > Resources > Blog > Tax regimes: France vs. Spain

 If you're planning to set up a business in Spain, the good news is that, overall, corporate taxation is lower than in France!
 But to take advantage of this rather favorable tax system, you need to understand how it works.

-At first glance, the French and Spanish tax systems may seem similar, but there are significant differences.
-It's essential to be aware of them, and to take them into account, not only when setting up your business, but also in your day-to-day management.
-Iter Advisors helps you take stock in this article.
+At first glance, the French and Spanish tax systems may seem similar, but there are some notable differences.
+It's vital to be aware of them, and to take them into account, not only when setting up your business, but also in your day-to-day management.
+At Iter Advisors, we help you take stock in this article:

 Corporate taxation: what are the differences between France and Spain?